johnbeynon/heroku-rails-template/README.md

 * Adds Procfile [Read More](https://devcenter.heroku.com/articles/procfile)
 * Adds .env file for local environment variables [Read More](http://ddollar.github.io/foreman/#ENVIRONMENT)
-* Excludes .env from git via .gitignore
+* (Added 13 Aug 2013) Excludes .env from git via .gitignore
-* Adds .env_sample to communicate required ENV vars to other developers
+* (Added 13 Aug 2013) Adds .env_sample to communicate required ENV vars to other developers
 * Removes standard database.yml replacing it with Postgres version
 * Adds newrelic.yml (You will still need to add the addon to your application) [Read More](https://devcenter.heroku.com/articles/newrelic#copy-yml)